1 Context and Positioning

 Pathological alterations of the complex contractile apparatus are involved in the development of genetic cardiomyopathies, which, in the most severe cases, lead to Acute Heart Failure (AHF) and sudden death.

-The causes of AHF are diverse, which makes it particularly difficult to treat (Rossignol et al. 2019; George et al. 2014).
-The most prevalent genetic cardiomyopathy degenerating into AHF is the Hypertrophic Cardiomyopathy (HCM), affecting 1 individual per 500 (Maron and Maron 2013).
-This pathology is often associated with mutations of the myosin protein that result in an increase of the tissue contractility (Morita et al. 2008).
-Another severe genetic cardiomyopathy leading to AHF is the Dilated Cardiomyopathy (DCM) which accompanies the deterioration of the mechanical properties of the M and Z lines and titin, resulting in the loss of register of the contractile units inside the fibrils (see Figure 1.2), and abnormal inflation of the tissue over time (Hinson et al. 2015; Lange et al. 2019; Gerull et al. 2002; Granzier et al. 2005).
+The causes of AHF are diverse, which makes it particularly difficult to treat.5 The most prevalent genetic cardiomyopathy degenerating into AHF is the Hypertrophic Cardiomyopathy (HCM), affecting 1 individual per 500.6 This pathology is often associated with mutations of the myosin protein that result in an increase of the tissue contractility.7 Another severe genetic cardiomyopathy leading to AHF is the Dilated Cardiomyopathy (DCM) which accompanies the deterioration of the mechanical properties of the M-lines Z-lines and titin, resulting in the loss of register of the contractile units inside the fibrils (see Figure 1.2), and abnormal inflation of the tissue over time.8 The mechanisms underlying HCM and DCM are not well understood.
+The connection between protein alterations at various biological levels and the resulting observable effects on heart function has not been clearly established.

 1.3 Some motivations